 ISO/IEC 24772-2, was prepared by Joint Technical Committee ISO/IEC JTC 1, Information technology, Subcommittee SC 22, Programming languages, their environments and system software interfaces.

 This document replaces ISO IEC TR 24772-2:2020.
-The main changes between this document and the previous version are:

-Recommendations to avoid vulnerabilities in Ada are ranked and the top 14 are placed in a table in subclause 5.2, together with the vulnerabilities in clause 6 that contain each recommendation.

-Addition material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of TR 24772-2:2020.
+The main changes between this document and the previous version are that material has been added for some vulnerabilities to reflect addition knowledge gained since the publication of TR 24772-2:2020.

 Introduction